Boots0309/Product-Landing-Page/README.md

 User Story #2: I can see an image within the header element with a corresponding id="header-img".
 A company logo would make a good image here.<!--done-->

-User Story #3: Within the #header element I can see a nav element with a corresponding id="nav-bar".<!--done-->
+User Story #3: Within the #header element I can see a nav element with a corresponding id="nav-bar".

 User Story #4: I can see at least three clickable elements inside the nav element, each with the class nav-link.<!--done-->

-User Story #5: When I click a .nav-link button in the nav element, I am taken to the corresponding section of the landing page.<!--done-->
+User Story #5: When I click a .nav-link button in the nav element, I am taken to the corresponding section of the landing page.

 User Story #6: I can watch an embedded product video with id="video".<!--done-->